Skip to main content

 • In the Max Seconds to Time-out field enter the value that will fail the job in case of communications loss during status monitoring.

-• If required, select Fail on Inactivty.
+• If required, select Fail on Inactivity.

 • In the Max seconds to execute indicate the maximum number of seconds a job may execute before being marked as failed.

-• In the File Load second
+• In the File Load section

 • select Enabled if the job is a file load job.